dmpayton/django-embedded-media/README.rst

 :License: `MIT`_

-Ever run into a situation where it would just be *so incredibly handy* to be able to put inline CSS or JS in your form to be rendered directly on the page?
+Ever run into a situation where it would just be *so incredibly handy* to be able to render inline CSS or JS in your Django form media?

 This lets you do that.

 It all started with ticket `#13978`_, which I championed for a while.
 However, I no longer think this is a good feature to have in Django.
 After using the `#13978`_ patch for a while, I've come to realize that it's just too damn easy to rely on it too much.
-No one wants a two-dozen line string of jQueryfied JS in the middle of their form class.
+No one wants to see a two-dozen line string of jQueryfied JS in the middle of their Django form class.

-However, if you've got the need for spee^H^H^H^Hembedded media -- and you think you're disciplined enough to not start writing all your CSS and JS as strings in your .py files -- then django-embedded-media makes it easier.
+However, if you've got the need for spee^H^H^H^Hembedded media -- and you think you're disciplined enough to not start writing all your CSS and JS as strings in your .py files -- then django-embedded-media makes it possible.

 Usage
 =====